acloudmaker/AWS-Demo-LambdaCanary/README.md

 37. Navigate to the AWS CodeDeploy Console and go into the deployment In-Progress to view its details.
 After a few minutes, CodeDeploy will detect that the CanaryErrorsAlarm has triggered and it will start rolling back the deployment.
 The screen will show, unlike a successful canary deployment, Original traffic at 100% and Replacement traffic at 0%.

-38. **CONGRAULATIONS** for successful completing all the objectives of this demo!!
+38. **CONGRAULATIONS** for successfully completing all the objectives of this demo!!